robotperf/benchmarks/benchmarks/middleware/n6_intra_network_security_vpn/README.md

 n6

 ### Description
 A simple network computational graph composed by two nodes.
-Used to demonstrate a simple ping-pong for intra-network communication.
+Used to demonstrate a simple ping-pong for intra-network communication with ros2 security enabled and a VPN connecting the two nodes.

 ![](../../../imgs/n6_intra_network_security_vpn.png)